-1. Snakes.
 I usually see about 2-3 snakes per year when I mow.
 And I HATE snakes.
 No, really, I REALLY hate snakes.
 My head knows we have no poisonous snakes here in southern Minnesota and I know there isn’t anything I should be afraid of, but I absolutely hate how they look and how they move.
 Shivers go down my spine and my heart nearly stops when one is within my eyesight.
-Even seeing a green garden hose in the grass freaks me out!
+Even anything remotely looking like a snake (like a green garden hose in the grass) freaks me out!

 Yes, a portion of the ground that I mow is not smooth and flat.
 Oh, let’s be honest, most of it is not smooth.
 Believe me, I envy those lawns that are so smooth you literally could play a game of bowling on it.
 Gouges in my lawn caused by our tractor as it removed snow from last winter really makes a mess of my lawn.
 This last year was particularly bad.
 Ruts and piles of soil rubbish everywhere!
 Mowing around and through this is not fun.